403(b) Supplemental Retirement

 The 403(b) plan allows loans and hardship withdrawals, based on the IRS regulations.

-Loans are only available from TIAA.
-If you currently use Fidelity, you may transfer funds to TIAA and then take a loan.
+Loans are available from both TIAA and Fidelity.
 For more information regarding loans, please review the TIAA Loan Brochure.
-Keep in mind that Rice limits the number of loans from your account to three active loans (as of July 1, 2012).
+Keep in mind that Rice limits the number of loans from your account to three active loans (as of July 1, 2012), regardless of whether they are taken from TIAA, Fidelity or both.

 More information on the IRS hardship provisions can be found on the Retirement Plans FAQs page on the IRS website.